 While impact factors will likely persist as a widely recognized metric, their limitations in capturing

-At the end of the day, the evolution of research assessment requires collaboration between institutions, publishers, and researchers.
+When all is said and done, the evolution of research assessment requires collaboration between institutions, publishers, and researchers.
 By embracing transparency, fostering ethical practices, and integrating both traditional and innovative metrics, the scholarly community can move toward a system that rewards integrity, inclusivity, and long-term impact.
 As the landscape continues to evolve, adaptability and critical reflection will remain essential in ensuring that the pursuit of knowledge remains both rigorous and responsive to societal needs.